pompeucosta/icg-project/README.md

 bullet: https://github.com/bulletphysics

-For references about the physics I look at the bullet documentation
+For references about the physics I used the bullet documentation

 Documentation: https://pybullet.org/Bullet/BulletFull/